AsdWaring/Etch_Sketch/README.md

 I have been tryting to solve the tracking and color change issue for an hour now and I think it might actually be that I need to create it as a loop to select all the elements for the addeventlistner.
 Which from what I have read cannot be assigned to multiple elements.

-This does make sense since when I browsed other code for this project I remember seeing a loop - but I assumed that loop had to do with the creation of the grid.

 SO tomorrow is a new day.
 I will be happy when I have overcome this problem - it certainly does stretch the mind and make me do a lot of research on the subject.

 I refuse to post on discord for the answer, but I will be browsing for similiar issues that other students have encountered.